 Approved by CPD

-Dementia is an umbrella term used to describe a number of different disorders that affect the brain, particularly memory, behaviour, thinking and emotion.
+Dementia is an umbrella term used to describe several different disorders that affect the brain, particularly memory, behaviour, thinking and emotion.

 Alzheimer’s disease is the most common form of dementia.
 Other causes include vascular disease, dementia with Lewy bodies and frontal-temporal dementia.

-Dementia symptoms include difficulty recalling recent events, concentrating and following conversation.
+Dementia symptoms include difficulty recalling recent events, concentrating and following conversations.
 Dementia is incurable but research into a cure is ongoing.

 What is Dementia?
 The Brain, Types of Dementia, Strategies to Use with Clients with Dementia, and Dealing with Challenging Behaviour

 On successful completion of our course, you will be emailed a safety training quality assured certificate.
 This can be used to provide evidence for compliance and audit.